Frank Graves (pollster)

-Francis Louis Graves, known as Frank Graves, is a Canadian applied social researcher.
+Frank Graves is a Canadian author and applied social researcher.
 He is the founder and president of Ekos Research Associates.

 Education

 Graves received a Bachelor of Arts in social anthropology from Carleton University in 1976 and a Master of Arts in sociology from Carleton University in 1977.
-He has completed doctoral coursework in sociology.
+In 1980, he quit his doctoral studies in sociology and founded Ekos Research Associates using $5,000 he borrowed from his father.